Finite-state Independence and Normal Sequences: Introduction and statement of results

-In~\cite{BCH2016} we introduced the notion of {\em finite-state independence} for any pair of infinite words.
-In this work we characterize this notion of independence specifically for {\em normal} words.
-As defined by \'Emile Borel~\cite{Borel1909} when we consider an alphabet with at least two symbols, an infinite word $x$ is normal if all blocks of symbols of the same length occur in $x$ with the same limiting frequency.
+As defined by \'Emile Borel~\cite{Borel1909}, for an alphabet with at least two symbols, an infinite word $x$ is {\em normal} if all blocks of symbols of the same length occur in $x$ with the same limiting frequency.
 The most famous normal word was given by Champernowne in~\cite{Champernowne1933},

-Bugeaud's book~\cite{Bugeaud12} gives a thorough presentation of normality and includes a list of references of many known constructions of normal words.
-Borel showed that, indeed, almost all words are normal.
-And in~\cite[Theorem 5.1]{BCH2016} we showed that almost all pairs of normal words are finite-state independent.
+Borel showed that almost all words are normal.
+In~\cite{BCH2016} we introduced the notion of \emph{finite-state independence} for pairs of infinite words and we showed that almost all pairs of normal words are finite-state independent.

-A main result of this work, stated in Theorem~\ref{thm:charac}, gives three characterizations of finite-state independence of normal words based on different kinds of deterministic finite automata.
-The first characterization establishes that two normal words are finite-state independent when the frequency of the states in the run of any deterministic finite automata with two input tapes is determined just by the automata, not by the input words.
+In this work we characterize the notion finite-state-independence specifically for normal words, in terms of computations in deterministic asynchronous finite automata with two input tapes.
+We give three characterizations.

+For the first characterization we consider the notion of \emph{fairness} of a run in a given finite automaton for a given pair of input words.
+A run is fair if the frequency of each state is determined by the stationary distribution associated with the automaton, hence not determined by the input words.
+This notion of fairness can also be phrased in terms of frequencies of edges leaving each state.

-The second characterization considers \emph{selectors}, which are finite automata with two input tapes and one output tape.
-The symbols in the output tape are obtained as a selection of the symbols in the first input tape, while the symbols in the second input tape act as a consultive oracle.
-The characterization establishes that two normal words are finite-state independent exactly when any selector having them as input yields also a normal word.
-This result on selection by finite automata extends Agafonov's~\cite{Agafonov68} and falls out of the deterministic rules that preserve normality given by Kamae and Weiss~\cite{Kamae1975}.
+The second characterization considers \emph{selectors}, which are finite automata with two input tapes and one output tape such that the symbols in the output tape are obtained by a selection of the symbols in the first input tape, while the symbols in the second input tape act as a consultative oracle.
+We require that the selector be oblivious which means that whether a symbol is selected or not does not depend on its value.
+This characterization of finite-state independence of normal words extends Agafonov's~\cite{Agafonov68} characterization of normality based on selection by finite automata.